shakfu/llamalib/README.md

 # llamalib

-Early stage experiments with different python wrappers of [llama.cpp](https://github.com/ggerganov/llama.cpp)
+Early stage experiments with different python wrappers of @ggerganov's [llama.cpp](https://github.com/ggerganov/llama.cpp).
+The purpose is to learn about the internals a c++/c LLM inference engine and understand how they work and interact with other software.

-Starting with cython wrapper first.. other variants may not be built (but infrastructre is in place in any case.)
+Given that there is a fairly mature ctypes based wrapper provided by @abetlen's [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) project.
+One promising idea is to just replace the ctypes wrapper in `llama-cpp-python` with one of compiled python wrappers and contribute back to that project if successful.

-Early development will be on macOS for convenience.
+Starting with cython wrapper first.. other variants are added intermittently.
+Early development will be on macOS to keep things simple.

 ## Usage